jhpark16/JavaTitrationApplet/README.md

 # Java Applet for Acid-Base Titration
 This is a Java applet of a virtual chemistry experiment for a web page.
-This Eclipse project simulates a simple acid-base titration.
+This applet simulates a simple acid-base titration.

 ## Generation of Titrate.jar file
 The compiled code needs to be packaged as a Titrate.jar file if it is to be used for a web page.<br>